Claude Code Security is useful for defenders, not a cybersecurity threat

 I am in favour of anything that helps defenders close the gap between development speed and security response.

 Security teams spend too much time proving obvious things, chasing weak findings, and trying to force visibility across too many systems.
-If AI can take some of that load and produce useful fix guidance, that is worth adopting.
+If AI can take some of that load and produce useful fix guidance, that is worth using.

 The key point is using it as part of a security process, not instead of one.